allotory/Gounellei_webcrawler/README.md

-# Gounellei WebCrawler
+# Metallura WebCrawler

-## What is Gounellei WebCrawler?
+## What is Metallura WebCrawler?

-Gounellei WebCrawler is a simple tool to download images or text content.
+Metallura WebCrawler is a simple tool to download images or text content.

 ## Features